keeganskeate/etch/README.md

 ## 🏛️ Architecture<a name="architecture"></a>

-Etch Mobility is built with [Python] using the [Django] framework.
-Etch Mobility runs on [Cloud Run] and is hosted with [Firebase Hosting].
-Etch Mobility utilizes [Firebase Authentication], an optional SQL database, a [Firestore] NoSQL database for real-time data management, and [Firebase Storage] for file storage.
+ETCH Mobility is built with [Python] using the [Django] framework.
+ETCH Mobility runs on [Cloud Run] and is hosted with [Firebase Hosting].
+ETCH Mobility utilizes [Firebase Authentication], an optional SQL database, a [Firestore] NoSQL database for real-time data management, and [Firebase Storage] for file storage.
 You are free to swap out components for others.
-Etch Mobility depends on several other Google Cloud services in the following ways:
+ETCH Mobility depends on several other Google Cloud services in the following ways:

   * Containerized using [Cloud Build].
   * Uploaded to [Cloud Registry].